jeffskinnerbox/.i3/README.md

 # Relavent Tools and Background

 ## Tools to Help Discover Key Names and Window Properties
+[`xmodmap`][] is a utility for modifying keymaps and pointer button mappings in X Window.
+Use `xmodmap -pm` to get a listing of the the i3 modifiers Mod1 to Mod5.

+[`xwininfo`][] is a X Window utility for displaying information (e.g. location, width, height, geometry, etc.) about windows.
+The user has the option of selecting the target window with the mouse (by clicking any mouse button in the desired window) or by specifying its window id on the command line with the `-id` option.

 Keynames are not always consistent on keyboards, so you can find the correct keynames with the [`xev`][06] command (contained in the `x11-utils` package).